Cyclone Cinema hits the 10-year mark

 Cardinal Women* kicks off its fourth year

 The fourth edition of Cardinal Women*, a personal and professional leadership development program for ISU faculty and staff who identify as women, kicked off last week.
-This year's 52-person 10 small group leaders, will participate in five two-hour sessions this fall and continuing the discussion on Canvas between meetings.
+This year's 52-person roster, led by 10 small group leaders, will participate in five two-hour sessions this fall and continuing the discussion on Canvas between meetings.
 Program topics include identifying and silencing the inner critic, discovering and utilizing your inner mentor, communication style strategies, approaches to negotiation, and how to support and affirm community members who identify as women.
 Tera Lawson of procurement services and Denise Williams-Klotz of Multicultural Student Affairs developed and lead the program.

 Talent Search receives five more years of federal funding

 Iowa State was awarded another TRIO Educational Talent Search grant of approximately $2.7 million spread over five years from the U.S. Department of Education.
 The grant supports students in grades 6-12 at 10 central Iowa middle and high schools to increase the likelihood they will graduate from high school and enroll in college.
 Since 1965, the federal TRIO programs have supported education opportunities for all Americans.

 Smile and Write program resumes this semester